-AB-729 is currently in an ongoing Phase 1a/1b clinical trial and a Phase 2 clinical trial in collaboration with Assembly Biosciences, Inc. ("Assembly").
+AB-729 is currently in an ongoing Phase 1a/1b clinical trial and a Phase 2a proof-of-concept clinical trial in collaboration with Assembly Biosciences, Inc.("Assembly").
 We have announced positive preliminary results in the Phase 1a/1b clinical trial from several single and multi-dose cohorts of subjects with chronic HBV infection, which have demonstrated that treatment with AB-729 resulted in meaningful declines in HBsAg while being well tolerated with no serious adverse events noted after both single and repeat dosing.
-We expect to provide additional data from ongoing cohorts of this Phase 1a/1b clinical trial in the second quarter of 2021, except for initial data from the 90 mg every 12-week dosing interval cohort in HBV DNA negative subjects and initial data from the 90 mg every 8-week dosing interval cohort in HBV DNA positive subjects, which are expected in the second half of 2021.
+We expect to provide additional data from ongoing cohorts of this Phase 1a/1b clinical trial in the second half of 2021, including initial data from the 90 mg every 12-week dosing interval cohort in HBV DNA negative subjects and initial data from the 90 mg every 8-week dosing interval cohort in HBV DNA positive subjects.

-We initiated a Phase 1a/1b clinical trial for AB-836 in the first quarter of 2021 with initial data anticipated in the second half of 2021.
+We are enrolling subjects in a Phase 1a/1b clinical trial for AB-836 with initial data from healthy volunteers and HBV subjects anticipated in the second half of 2021.
 AB-836 is from a novel chemical series differentiated from competitor compounds and has the potential to provide increased efficacy and an enhanced resistance profile.